 - Alzheimer Research Initiative eV

 - Fritz Thyssen Foundation

 The target group of the Charité mentoring program consists of female academics at the postdoctoral level, both with and without secondary postdoctoral qualifications (habilitation), junior professors, women in the final phase of their dissertation, and junior group leaders at the Charité who seek to further their academic careers or who would like to take on leadership positions in research and teaching fields, business, academic administration or in clinical areas.

 NeuroCure offers structured, internal mentoring with senior NeuroCure scientists for new recruits as part of their career development program.

-SPARK-Berlin is a mentoring program that supports early stage academic inventions with education, mentorship and funding
+SPARK-BIH is a mentoring program that supports early stage academic inventions with education, mentorship and funding

 Family and career